openvcloud/docs/docs/EndUserPortal/MachineAPI/MachineAPI.md

 - sizes
 - users

-Below, an example of using the portforwarding/list API for virtual machine with ID '1357' as part of cloud space (virtual datacenter) with ID '140':
+Below an example of using the portforwarding/list API for virtual machine with ID '1357' as part of cloud space (virtual datacenter) with ID '140':

 ![](ListPortforwardingsAPI.png)

-When clicking **Try it out!** you will see the below result:
+When click **Try it out!** you see the below result:

 ![](TryItOut.png)